vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

 - each entry of IDT has a specific interrupt gate.
 - interrupt gate has pointer to interrupt handler
     - it also had DPL.

 ---
+# Interrupt gate
+- **offset 31...16 - offset 15...0: pointer to the interrupt handler.**
+---
 - what are privilege levels and why do we need privilege levels?
  - user process should only be constrained to it's process space.
  - user process should only be allowed to execute instructions that don't violate the integrity of process container.
     - user process not allowed to update/write to cr3, lgdt (GDT), IDTR (IDT), can't switch from ring 3 to ring 0 without a system call.
+- privilege rings enforces the integrity of the process.

 - Every entry in the global descriptor table, each segment will have a privilege 2 bit field ranging from 0-3.
 - for example: when doing long jump